Anti-Houthi forces in Yemen seize Saudi border crossing

 Eyewitnesses reported that thousands of Yemenis gathered there to flee the country after the Wadee'ah crossing in eastern Hadramawt province changed hands amid heavy combat.

-Fighting between Saudi and Houthi forces has closed all other entry points to impoverished Yemen's oil-rich neighbour, and one border facility has been destroyed in artillery exchanges.
+Fighting between Saudi and Houthi forces has closed all other entry points to impoverished Yemen's oil-rich neighbor, and one border facility has been destroyed in artillery exchanges.

 A blockade of Yemen's sea and air ports by the Arab coalition has created a humanitarian crisis in which food, fuel and medicine are scarce.
 More than 20 million Yemenis - 80 percent of the population - need aid, according to the United Nations.